-If you’re continuously abstinent, meaning 100 per cent of the time you’re not having sexual intercourse or any form of sex play, you’ll never get pregnant.
+If you’re continuously abstinent, meaning 100 percent of the time you’re not having sexual intercourse or any form of sex play, you’ll never get pregnant.

 Being continuously abstinent is very difficult, and so it is common for people to fail at least once or twice.
-Research shows that young people who practised abstinence were more likely to get pregnant and get STDs than young people who used other birth control methods.
-The reason being that those who abstained from sexual intercourse were less likely to be prepared for having sex and for using protection against pregnancy and STDs.
+Research shows that young people who practiced abstinence were more likely to get pregnant and get STDs than young people who used other birth control methods.
+The reason was that those who abstained from sexual intercourse were less likely to be prepared for having sex and for using protection against pregnancy and STDs.

 How safe is abstinence?